 Shredder MTB Zine Issue Five

 Its been a long time in the making but the latest issue of your favourite MTB Counter-Culture publication is finally here!
 Created purely out of a life long passion for mountain biking and a love for art and design this issue boasts 160 pages of advert free content.
-Let's take a look into what to expect from issue 5 of Shredder MTB Zine -

 The Death Of Independence - A friendly reminder (rather than a rant) encouraging riders to support the independent retailers when they can.